KevinWilk/Beyond-average-warming/README.md

 ## Comments

-Note that the calculation of the weights and the simulations are paralallized with the “future.apply” and “future” package and performed using the Marburg Compute Cluster (MaRC3a) at University of Marburg [Link](https://www.uni-marburg.de/en/hrz/services/high-performance-computing).
+Note that the calculation of the weights, the simulations and the application are paralallized with the “future.apply” and “future” package and performed using the Marburg Compute Cluster (MaRC3a) at Marburg University [Link](https://www.uni-marburg.de/en/hrz/services/high-performance-computing).